vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

-(VII) UDBHAȚA.
+(VII) UDBHAṭA.
 The followers of Udbhata (Audbhatas) are represen ted to hold that the 11th verse of the sixth chapter of the Bharata Sutra states that, according to Kohala, Nātya Sangraha consists of eleven parts.
 Does this mean that he also wrote a commentary on the Bharata Sūtra ?
 In any case, it is apparent that he interpreted Bharata's text in a way which considerably differed from other interpretations of the same and that these differences, though they may have been simply matters of oral tradition, were so many and had been accepted by so many that those who followed his interpre tation were called Audbhatas.

 HIS DATE.

 There is no controversy about his date.
 He is taken to be identical with Bhatta Udbhata, whom Kalhana in his Rājatarangini, Ch.
 IV, 495, represents as the Sabhāpati of King Jayāpīda of Kashmir (779-813 A. D.).
 He is very well known for his works on Alankāra e. g.
 Kāvyālankārasāra sangraha.

-(VIII) BHATTA LOLLAȚA.
+(VIII) BHATTA LOLLAṭA.

 That he commented upon the Bharata Sūtra is clear not so much from his opinion on Rasa, quoted by Abhinava, as from the quotation which points out the difference of his interpretation of the word "evam" in Bh.
 Sū. ch.
 IV, S. 331, from those of Bhatta Yantra and Kirtidharācārya.